 The series headings link to Amazon for your convenience.
-All books are available for Kindle and paperback.
+All books (with the exception of The Amish Flower Shop) are available for Kindle and paperback.

-While these stories all stand alone, they do contain spoilers and should be read in order.
+While these romances all stand alone, they do contain spoilers and should be read in order.
 Book 4 wraps up any loose ends from books 1-3, making a complete set.
-This series is also available as a collection in Kindle and paperback.
+This series is also available as a money saving collection in Kindle and paperback.

 From the time they were youngsters in a one-room Amish schoolhouse, Emma and Jeb have competed in everything from foot races to fishing contests.
 But now that they’re grown and competing leads to pride, the worst sin of all, Emma must choose to put away childish squabbles and concentrate on her baptismal classes, so she can join church and marry Luke, her long time beau.